- Gen Ed Requirements

 Alternatives to Previously Approved Electives

-- What courses can be used to satisfy the ME ESD requirement?
+- What courses can be used to satisfy the ME Technical Elective requirement?

 - What courses can be used to satisfy the MIE Elective requirement in the ME degree program?